-You can see a full list of the items you should have on hand by clicking here.
-Otherwise, you should immediately point out any injuries to the pets' parents, apologize and offer to pay any vet bills that may result due to the injury.
+You should immediately point out any injuries to the pets' parents, apologize and offer to pay any vet bills that may result due to the injury.
 You then may want to offer the client a free grooming session.

 Pick the Right Employees

 Another factor that is very important to consider is hiring the right staff as a preventative measure.
 Although certification and formal training are currently not required to be a pet groomer if at all possible it's best to hire people who have received this.

 It's also very important to determine if your employees actually love animals, which is one trait that a lot of grooming business proprietors might overlook during the hiring process.
 It's easy to merely assume that anyone in this profession loves pets.
 Sorry to say, there are people who get into this pet services industry simply because it's in demand and they merely regard this as a way to make a buck, not because they genuinely love animals.
 Those who do really love animals are more likely to work well with them and be more cautious.